Office of Research & Creative Scholarship

 - Applicants should consult the Guidelines on College Financial Policies before expenditures are made to make sure proper procedures and criteria are met.
 It is the applicant’s responsibility to know and follow the College Financial Policies.
 A list of major points can be found on the Guidelines and Financial Policies page of the Academic Affairs site.

-- Receipts for project expenditures seeking reimbursement during the FY2016 cycle must be turned in to the Office of Academic Affairs by June 15, 2016 to be honored.
+- Receipts for project expenditures seeking reimbursement during the FY2016 cycle must be turned in to the Office of Research and Creative Scholarship by June 15, 2016 to be honored.

-- Applicants must consult with their department chair and school dean to determine eligibility and appropriateness of their FAFG proposal idea to their research goals and the department, school, and institutional priorities
+- Applicants must consult with their department chair and school dean to determine eligibility and appropriateness of their FAFG proposal idea to their research/scholarly/creative goals and the department, school, and institution's priorities

-- Final online report from previously funded and completed FAFG project is due for applicant to be eligible for a new project award
+- Final online reports from previously funded and completed FAFG projects must be submitted in order for applicants to be eligible for a new project award

-- Progress report for any ongoing FAFG award project is due for applicant to be eligible for a continuing or new project award
+- Progress reports for any ongoing FAFG award projects must be submitted in order for applicants to be eligible for a continuing or new project award

-- The FDRC will evaluate all proposals and make recommendations to the VPAA, within the limit of the fund, regarding proposal support and level of funding.
+- The FDRC will evaluate all proposals and make recommendations to the VPAA, within the funding amount available, regarding proposal support and level of funding.

-- The VPAA, in consideration of the recommendations provided by the FDRC and the school deans, will make final selections and award determinations.
+- The VPAA, in consideration of the recommendations provided by the FDRC, will make final selections and award determinations.
 The VPAA will notify the FDRC in writing about the final awards.

-- The VPAA will notify all of the applicants in writing about their applications
+- The Executive Director for Research and Creative Scholarship will notify all of the applicants in writing about their applications

 July 1, 2016–June 30, 2017: